HILLMAN CAR CLUB

 ULP – Unleaded Petrol.
 Since 1985, all motor vehicles sold new in Australia are legally required to run correctly without the use of tetra-ethyl lead.

 Ute – Australian term – abbreviation for Utility, a type of vehicle invented in 1933 by "Lew" (Lewis) Bandt who was the designer at Ford Australia.
 In 1935 Henry Ford invited him to Detroit, where Lew designed a "pickup truck" for the USA market (especially Texas).
-Here are pictures of our Ken Kite's excellent Mk VIII Hillman ute.
+Here are pictures of a Mk VIII Hillman ute previously in our club.

 VSR – Valve Seat Recession.
 Refer to www.faqs.org/faqs/autos/gasoline-faq/part4/preamble.html